Doppeltagung (Regensburg, Marburg):

-For the success of this handbook project the Institute for East and Southeast European Studies (IOS) is dependent on as broad an entrenchment in the research terrain as possible, without which such a project cannot be realized.
+For the success of this handbook project the Leibniz Institute for East and Southeast European Studies (IOS) is dependent on as broad an entrenchment in the research terrain as possible, without which such a project cannot be realized.
 The following scholars have been attracted as co-editors for individual volumes: Marie-Janine Calic (LMU Munich) for Volume 6, Hannes Grandits (Humboldt-Universität zu Berlin) for Volume 2, Markus Koller (Ruhr University Bochum) for Volume 5, Fritz Mitthof (University of Vienna) for Volume 1, Walter Puchner (National and Kapodistrian University of Athens) for Volume 3, Klaus Roth (LMU Munich) for Volume 4, Christian Voß (Humboldt-Universität zu Berlin) for Volume 4 and Ioannis Zelepos (LMU Munich) for Volume 3.
 The authors have been recruited among the leading scholars of Southeast European studies in Germany and abroad.

 Overall responsible Editors: Ulf Brunnbauer, also Co-Editor of Volume 6, and Konrad Clewing, also Co-Editor of Volume 2 (both from the IOS); and Oliver Jens Schmitt (University of Vienna), also Co-Editor of Volume 1.